• Get Started! Call 780-434-3698

 What is the opportunity?

 As a teacher for the Centre for Literacy, you will provide one-on-one individualized support to students in Grades K-6 who struggle with reading, comprehension and writing.
-Support will be in-person, starting with 6 hours, with potential to build the student base up to 20 hours.
+Support will be in-person, starting with 6 hours, with potential to build the student base up to 20 hours, if desired.
 You will be provided with evidence-based specialized professional development, which is ongoing, expected and free for Centre for Literacy teachers.

 What will you do?